gammaql/greldal/src/docs/sections/introduction.md

 You can report bugs and discuss features on the [GitHub issues page](https://github.com/gql-dal/greldal/issues).

----

-# Status

-:warning: GRelDAL is currently in alpha:

-Documentation is sparse and APIs are subject to change

 # Motive / Goals

 GraphQL is a powerful solution for making your server side data available to clients through flexible and bandwidth efficient APIs.